 The work of David Hertz Architects Inc, Studio of Environmental Architecture (SEA), focuses on designing and constructing environmentally responsible residential and commercial buildings.

 SEA engages in multiple facets of design, including product design, furniture design, public sculpture, environmental consulting, and the research and development of resource-efficient ecologic building products.
 In 1983 Hertz founded Syndesis Inc and invented the material manufacturing process of Syndecrete®, the innovative pre-cast lightweight concrete surfacing material.
 Hertz sold the technology in 2006.
 Evolving from a generalist nature of practice to a more specified studio has allowed for a comprehensive understanding of creative problem solving and an opportunity to view design challenges from multiple perspectives.
-SEA is a small practice and has been located in Venice and Santa Monica for over 20 years.
+SEA is a small practice located in Venice and Santa Monica for over 20 years.

-The work of SEA (and Syndesis) has been widely published and exhibited internationally.
-David Hertz and Studio of Environmental Architecture have been featured in multiple television programs, most recently on Apple+'s "HOME" docuseries and Netflix's "World's Most Extraordinary Homes."
+The work of SEA (and Syndesis) has been widely published and exhibited internationally and featured in multiple television programs, most recently on Apple+'s "HOME" docuseries and Netflix's "World's Most Extraordinary Homes."